gjgd/should-i-play-f6/README.md

 ## Should I play f6?

-According to the statistical analysis of 11.693.245 where f6 was played in the middle game, we can see that it has a consistently lower average score than the baseline of all games: https://should-i-play-f6.gjgd.xyz/?color=black&move=f6
+According to the statistical analysis of 11.693.245 where black played f6 in the middle game, we can see that it has a consistently lower average score than the baseline of all games: https://should-i-play-f6.gjgd.xyz/?color=black&move=f6

 The results are almost the same for white playing f3: on average playing this move does worse than the baseline: https://should-i-play-f6.gjgd.xyz/?color=white&move=f3